Deusto Social Barometer

 null

-The survey in numbers
+The survey in figures

-of citizens are concerned about rising food prices.
+are concerned about healthcare.

 Results of the latest DeustoBarometer report